Babelsberg Studio: History

 The first sound stage in Europe, the "Tonkreuz", was built during 1929 in Babelsberg, to make use of the Tri-Ergon sound-on-film process to which Ufa acquired the rights.
 Ufa's first successful full-sound film Melodie des Herzens / Melody of the Heart with Willy Fritsch was shot in the "Tonkreuz" and in Hungary in 1929, although this was followed in April 1930 by the premiere of The Blue Angel (which was made at Babelsberg) by Josef von Sternberg, with Marlene Dietrich and Emil Jannings in the main roles.

 In the 1930s and 1940s, Babelsberg was famous for its music and revue films, such as Congress Dances (1931), La Habanera (1937), The Woman of My Dreams (1944).

 From 1933 to 1945, around 1,000 feature films were made in the studios and on the studio lot.
 Under the direction of Hitler's propaganda chief Joseph Goebbels, the studio churned out hundreds of films including Leni Riefenstahl's openly propagandistic Triumph of the Will (1935).
 The virulently anti-Semitic propaganda film Jud Süss (The Jew Süss) (1940), was also made at Babelsberg.

-On May 17, 1946, the DEFA (Deutsche Film AG) was established, producing over 800 feature films, including 150 children's films.
+On May 17, 1946, the DEFA (Deutsche Film AG) was established in the Soviet occupation zone of Germany and Babelsberg Studio was made its headquarters the next year.
+DEFA became the state-owned film production company in East Germany, producing over 800 feature films, including 150 children's films until 1990.
 In addition, over 600 films were made for television from 1959 to 1990.
 The DEFA period was honored by a retrospective at the Museum of Modern Art (MOMA) in New York City in 2005.

 After the fall of the Berlin Wall, the Treuhand took over the responsibility for the privatisation of the former DEFA.
 In August 1992, the Treuhandanstalt sold the former DEFA film studios in Babelsberg to the French group Compagnie Générale des Eaux (later absorbed into Vivendi Universal).
 Over the following 12 years the company invested around €500 million updating the studio's infrastructure.